minnojs/minno-quest/src/0.0/basics/create.md

 ]);
 ```

-Each of the questions in this questionnaire inherit the likert set and with it all of the properties already defined into the likert object.
-This is useful in order to have shorter and more readable scripts as well as to allow changing scripts from one central place.
+Each of the questions in this questionnaire inherits the likert set, and therefore has all the properties already defined into the likert object.
+This is useful because it saves time and space.
+In this example, you define the basic properties of all the questions you want to use in one place, and then you don't need to repeat it.
+It is also very easy to modify the questionnaire.
+For instance, if you want to use a 7-point agreement scale, you only need to change it in the `'likert'` set, and it will apply to all the questions that inherit `'likert'`.